naritai/star-wars/README.md

 * refactor styles to be more consystent (where we use 'sx' props, where scss)
 * add Helmet
 * configure github actions
-* throw redux into trash busket, use some react-query + cache page requests
+* throw redux to trash busket.
+Use react-query (or other) + cache page requests

+#### P. S.
+* I choose Redux to try redux toolkit (haven't used redux quite a lot).
+There's not so big changes.